Set Desktop & Lock Screen Wallpaper using Intune Win32 App

 Desktop and lock screen wallpapers files copied on the target device

-The device configuration profile will configure the desktop and lock screen wallpapers on target devices.
-The screenshot below confirms that the desktop wallpaper has been successfully configured on the device.
+Device configuration profile will configure the desktop and lock screen wallpapers on target devices.
+Below screenshot confirms that the desktop wallpaper has been successfully configured on the device.

 Desktop wallpaper configured successfully using Intune